I was on a 14 hour plane ride last week and it had what I considered a scary amount of turbulence.

 While the tofu is baking, steam some broccoli and cook the farro.

-I hope you have a happy week.
+I hope that you have a happy week.
 May it be filled with zero panic attacks.